Money-Lender in Gloves : Fergus Blane

 The dustjacket was illustrated by ‘abbey’.
 No illustrations to text.

-The rear advertisement lists Arthur Hardy’s The Swordmaster at 3/6 rather than 7/6 seen on first edition dustjacket.
+The 3/6 edition back advertisement lists Arthur Hardy’s The Swordmaster at 3/6 rather than the 7/6 seen on first edition dustjacket.

-Newnes only published one Fergus Blane title.
+Newnes only published a single Fergus Blane title.
 The blurb to the front flap of the dustjacket states ‘Written by a well-known fiction author under a pseudonym.’
-Well-known in 1930s doesn’t necessarily mean much today but so far have been unable to identify the true author.
+Well-known in 1930s doesn’t necessarily mean known today but so far unable to identify the true author.

 Any further information would be gratefully received - Contact.